Children's Friendship Program

 - Once we have received your application, we will email you a confirmation that we are processing your application.
 PLEASE NOTE: if you do not receive a confirmation email from us within 2-3 business days after submission, please contact us at (310) 825-0142.

-- After processing, our staff will contact you to complete a phone screen and schedule a one-hour in-person intake appointment with one of our clinicians to determine whether the program is appropriate for you and your child.
+- After processing, our staff will contact you to complete a phone screen and schedule the Telehealth intake appointment with one of our clinicians to determine whether the program is appropriate for you and your child.

 We accept many types of insurance.
 Our programs are billed as outpatient group therapy sessions.
 Please call or email us for more information about insurance coverage and fees.